ericrogler/Green-Book/Z004b_Management_Classroom_Behavior.md

 *Notice: This is its own dedicated "chapter" as there are myriad ways to establish classroom management and procedures.
 The chapter is also placed after the other Management chapters because concepts from there can directly translate to classroom and behavior management.*

-If you told a manager they had 40 direct reports, they'd probably think you were crazy and start looking for another job.
+If you told a typical manager they had 40 direct reports, they'd probably think you were crazy and start looking for another job now.

-If you told a teacher/instructor they had 40 students (which are essentially direct reports), they'd probably ask "total or per class" like it's another Tuesday.
+If you told a typical teacher/instructor they had 40 students (which are essentially their version of direct reports), they'd probably ask "total or per class" like it's another Tuesday.

 What seems normal and reasonable everywhere else for management is not the case in an educational setting, but teachers and instructors are still expected to manage people.
 Classroom management is one of the hardest, if not THE hardest, problem teachers and instructors face.
+You may have affinity with a particular type of student, or students, or just be "good" across all disciplines; it varies a lot person-to-person.

+Your management policies from the start of the year may change, or be more strict/lenient, by the end of the year as you adapt to the environment as well.
+You could also have people that are easy to "manage," but difficult to work with.
+- E.g. Senior students (17-18 years) being easy to manage throughout the year, but losing motivation to do assignments near end of the year once they get the college acceptance letter.

+Generally speaking, the older the students are the easier they are to teach.
+I know this may seem obvious, but if I don't write it down here someone will call it out.
+- There *are* exceptions, yes, but I'm not covering them right now.

 If you skipped the other management chapters and went straight to here, I'll recap some parts:
 - Procedures and management strategies must scale up with more students under your supervision